Health Specialties Professors in Alabama

 How Many Health Specialties Professors Work in Alabama?

-In Alabama, there were 1,960 people working as Health Specialties Professors in the year 2018.
+There were approximately 1,960 workers employed as Health Specialties Professors in this state in 2018.

 There were 3,000 Health Specialties Professors employed in this state in 2017.